samitpal/simple-sso/README.md

 Running the binary
 -------------------

+Just run the simple-sso binary.
 Following principles of 12 factor app, simple-sso uses environment variables for its configurations.
 These are.

 | Variable      | Default value | Purpose |
 |---------------|--------------|------------|